Getmrahul/Flask-Graphene-SQLAlchemy/README.md

 pip install -r requirements.txt
 ```
 ## Creating a new Database
-Create a database(I used sqlite) with the table structure mentioned in *struct.sql* and update the database name in *database.py* file.
+Create a database(Used SQLite) with the table structure mentioned in *struct.sql* and update the database name in *database.py* file.

 ## Testing GraphQL
 Below are the example query for adding new user, getting all users, searching for user with username and updating username with email id.